 [FN37] Respondents must document in writing the reasons they believe a member is unable to fairly hear the case, and the Chair will promptly respond in writing the decision and, in the event of a denial, the basis for the decision.

-[FN39] Any additional grade penalty remains the prerogative if the faculty member, subject to the College’s grade review procedures.
+[FN39] Any additional grade penalty remains the prerogative if the faculty member, subject to the university’s grade review procedures.

 [FN40] If the Provost determines that consequential new information has arisen regarding a case that has been dismissed by a previous SEP, he/she may refer the matter to the appropriate Council for a new investigation and, if warranted, hearing.